TheWirtschaftsmann/TCMD/README.md

 - Tax codes descriptions - report extracts translations for tax code descriptions in all languages or in a particular language;
 - Tax codes settings - report extracts tax codes settings i.e. transaction type, GL accounts etc.

 Report values are displayed as ALV-report which can be saved as Excel-file.
+Both report modes support drill-down to tax code level i.e. to transaction `FTXP`.

 **Note**: there is a standard SAP report `RF_STEUERINFO` (accessible via t-code `S_ALR_87012365`), but this report displays too much information at once and it is not possible to store the results as Excel-file for further analysis.